Also by Pauline Connolly:

 Gestalt exercises and experiments, help to make internal conflicts actual

-2001), and are designed to expand awareness and flexibility with new modes of
+are designed to expand awareness and flexibility with new modes of thought/

-thought/ behaviour.
-Exercises e.g. top dog/underdog or empty-chair techniques,
+behaviour.
+Exercises e.g. top dog/underdog or empty-chair techniques, guided

 responsibility giving, reversals, ‘may I feed you a sentence?’ etc, encourage